Skip to content

 Step 2: complete the newly created ecommerce event tag

-Google Analyitcs 4 tag - finish tag setup
+Google Analyitcs 4 ecommerce tracking - finish tag setup

 • Open the “GA4 – Event – Ecommerce events” tag that has been just created in Step 1